By Libby Borman

 A physiotherapist who is experienced with treating breasts will first take a history about the breastfeeding routine, and then assess the breast to determine if there is inflammation and/or signs of infection.
 The physiotherapist will then be able to recommend a treatment that will help:

-If you are experiencing a breast issue, contact our Life Ready women’s health physiotherapists to discuss how physiotherapy can help you.
+If you are experiencing a breast issue, contact our Life Ready women’s health physiotherapists to discuss how physiotherapy can help you or learn more about our services here.
 Please note that if you have a high fever and suspect you have mastitis, we recommend that you see your GP to discuss the need for antibiotics as part of your treatment.